spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/#?cqp=%5B%5D&corpus=spinv1&show_stats&stats_reduce=pos&word_pic&search=word%7Char&page=1

+- Follow link, or:
   - Login
   - Select a restricted corpora
   - Search in simple
   - Select a non-default "compile based on"-attribute
   - Turn on word picture
   - Perform search
   - Switch to another page in the KWIC
 - Copy link and then log out
 - Open link in a new tab
 - **Login prompt should appear**